Medical Examination for Immigrants and K Visa Applicants

 IMPORTANT INFORMATION FOR APPLICANTS

-The medical examination consists of the following components: Tuberculin Skin Test for all children ages 2-14, chest X-Ray for adults ages 14 and older, blood test for syphilis for adults only, general physical examination, and vaccinations.
+The medical examination consists of the following components: Tuberculin Skin Test for all children ages 2-14, chest X-Ray for adults ages 15 and older, blood test for syphilis for adults ages 15 and older, general physical examination, and vaccinations.

 The medical screening for tuberculosis of those applying for U.S. immigration is an essential component of the medical evaluation.
 According to CDC (Centers for Disease Control and Prevention) guidelines, any applicant for whom the clinical suspicion of tuberculosis is high enough to warrant treatment for tuberculosis disease, regardless of laboratory results, is considered to have tuberculosis disease and is Class A for Tuberculosis (inadmissible to United States health condition).